Post Traumatic Stress Disorder (PTSD)

 PTSD, as defined by the National Institute of Health (NIMH), is an anxiety disorder that can be experienced after seeing or living through a dangerous or traumatic event.
 The emotional and physical symptoms of PTSD fall within three categories: Re-experiencing symptoms, avoidance symptoms, and hyperarousal symptoms.
 It is important to your health to recognize these symptoms of PTSD and know resources for seeking help.

 Think you might have PTSD?
-Mental Health America offers an online PTSD Test to print and bring to a mental health professionals for appropriate determination and treatment options.
+Mental Health America offers an online PTSD Test to print and bring to a mental health professional for appropriate determination and treatment options.

 Veterans and PTSD